 Test 5: Strength - AxIT hip flexion

-The most accurate means of testing hip flexor strength out of these tests, is using handheld dynamometry.
-We utilize our state of the art AxIT system to assess this and we look for males being able to produce 35% body weight of force, & females producing 34% body weight of force.
+The most accurate means of testing hip flexor strength out of these tests is using handheld dynamometry.
+We utilize our state-of-the-art AxIT system to assess this and we look for males being able to produce 35% body weight of force, & females to produce 34% body weight of force.
 (Kemp 2013)

 So there you have it, by now you should know if you need either strength, mobility or both, so in our next blog here, we discuss how to address these deficits!